rapid7/insightconnect-plugins/awk/help.md

 # Description

-The Awk InsightConnect plugin manipulate input data using GNU [Awk](https://www.gnu.org/software/gawk/manual/gawk.html) which is a pattern scanning and processing language.
+The Awk InsightConnect plugin manipulates input data using GNU [Awk](https://www.gnu.org/software/gawk/manual/gawk.html) which is a pattern scanning and processing language.

 For example, here's a simple example of Awk from the command line: